-In order to be able to conduct lean in a good way you should keep the value chain as simple and flexible as possible.
-I have met colleagues in the business who understands that you should be restrictive to investing in new technology like automation solutions to avoid be locked in to a certain method of working or a certain workflow.
+In order to be able to conduct lean in a good way you should keep the value chain as simple as possible to be flexible, with another word agile.
+I have met colleagues in the industry who believe you should be restrictive to investing in new technology like automation solutions to avoid be locked in a certain method of working or a certain workflow.

 In my opinion, there is no conflict between technologies and lean, on the contrary, what is important is that the technology solution is flexible and future-proof, so that technical investments will not be what in lean called “monuments”.
 Continuous improvement requires that you are able to rearrange if necessary, a “monument” cannot change or move it is just in the way and not flexible.

-In a warehouse, it is common nowadays to invest in automation solutions.
-Often it is very volume efficient compared to a conventional warehouse, and that you can achieve a very high picking speed.
-But just like when you buy new software, it is extremely important that you make a good preparatory work.
+Automation is very volume efficient compared to a conventional warehouse, and you can achieve a very high picking speed.
+But just like when you buy new software, it is extremely important that you make a good preparatory work before investing in automation.
 Look at the needs right now as well as an analysis of future needs.
 When it comes to automation solutions I have seen many “monuments” when I visiting colleagues and I think the reason is that these solutions is expensive investments, it is common to buy a solution that is slightly too big.
 You may fear that you cannot make any more investments in a long time so you may as well buy a “giant” solution.
 The consequence is that you have to pick in large batches, this means that the flow is erratic and uneven, and that the system will be slow and cumbersome because it is not filled up with the goods as intended.
 It is better to look at systems that is scalable.
 Buying a solution that suits your purposes right now, but it will be financially beneficial to scale up in the future when demand increases.
-This way, you get out a good efficiency from the start.
-It is important that you do not end up in a batch and queue mindset that makes the flow unevenly and inefficiently.
+In this way, you get a good efficiency from the start.
+It is important that you do not end up in a batch and queue mindset that makes the flow unevenly and inefficient

-In summary, You can combine technology and lean.
+You can combine technology and lean.
 The keywords are scalability and agile.
-The technology will facilitate lean and together it can become an unbeatable combination.
+The automation should help to remove muda, not create muda.
+The technology should facilitate lean and together it can become an unbeatable combination.